 - In Wal-Mart Stores v.
 Dukes, the Court made it substantially more difficult to establish class-action status and could significantly impact future discrimination and defective product cases for American workers and consumers.
 [U.S. Supreme Court]

-To restore employees’ rights to bring class-action lawsuits, Senator Al Franken (D-Minn.) and Representative Rosa DeLauro (D-Conn.) introduced the Equal Employment Opportunity Restoration Act of 2012 (S.3317 / H.R.5978) in the 112th Congress.
+In the 112th Congress, to restore employees’ rights to bring class-action lawsuits, Senator Al Franken (D-Minn.) and Representative Rosa DeLauro (D-Conn.) introduced the Equal Employment Opportunity Restoration Act of 2012 (S.3317 / H.R.5978).
 This legislation is a direct response to the Supreme Court's Wal-Mart decision in which thousands of female workers were denied access to justice.

-U.S. Sens.
+In the 112th Congress, U.S. Sens.
 Al Franken (D-Minn.), Richard Blumenthal (D-Conn.) and U.S. Rep. Hank Johnson (D-Ga.) also introduced the Arbitration Fairness Act of 2011 (S. 987 / H.R.
-1873) in the 112th Congress to amend the Federal Arbitration Act to eliminate forced arbitration clauses in employment, consumer, and civil rights cases, and allow consumers and workers to choose arbitration after a dispute occurs.
+1873) to amend the Federal Arbitration Act which would eliminate forced arbitration clauses in employment, consumer, and civil rights cases, and allow consumers and workers to choose arbitration after a dispute occurs.